๐Ÿ•Principles of Food Science

 Carbohydrates

-• Primary energy source providing 4 kcal/g4 \text{ kcal/g}—glucose is the brain's preferred fuel, making carbs essential for cognitive function
+• Primary energy source providing 4ย kcal/g4 \text{ kcal/g}.
+Glucose is the brain's preferred fuel, making carbs essential for cognitive function.

 Proteins

-• Building blocks composed of amino acids, yielding 4 kcal/g4 \text{ kcal/g}—the same energy density as carbohydrates but with structural and regulatory functions
+• Built from amino acids, yielding 4ย kcal/g4 \text{ kcal/g}.
+Same energy density as carbohydrates, but the body uses proteins primarily for structural and regulatory functions rather than fuel.

-Compare: Carbohydrates vs. Proteins—both provide 4 kcal/g4 \text{ kcal/g}, but carbs are the body's preferred quick energy source while proteins serve primarily structural and functional roles.
-If asked about energy prioritization during metabolism, remember: carbs first, then fats, proteins last.
+Compare: Carbohydrates vs. Proteins: both provide 4ย kcal/g4 \text{ kcal/g}, but carbs are the body's preferred quick energy source while proteins serve primarily structural and functional roles.
+During metabolism, the body prioritizes fuel sources in this order: carbohydrates first, then fats, and proteins last (the body avoids burning protein for energy unless the other sources are depleted).

 Lipids (Fats)